Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Problem Formulation

 \subsection{Design Approach}

-Since the ultimate objective is to design an ASSOSM controller for the \textsc{ct-PNCS}~\eqref{eq:sys_reformulated} without model knowledge, ensuring that the origin is S-GAS in the presence of the disturbance \( d(t) \), we propose a two-step control design methodology that is purely based on data.
-More precisely, we first treat \( x_n \) as a virtual control input for the \( x_r \)-dynamics\footnote{Throughout the paper, we interchangeably use the terms ``$x_r$-dynamics" and ``upper dynamics" to indicate the first dynamics given in~\eqref{eq:sys_reformulated}.} of~\eqref{eq:sys_reformulated} and design it as a feedback law that stabilizes the upper dynamics via a Lyapunov-based argument.
-Based on this virtual controller, we then construct the sliding variable and design the ASSOSM control input \( u \), which achieves semi-global stabilization in the presence of the disturbance \( d(t) \).
+The aim of this paper is to design an ASSOSM controller for the \textsc{ct-PNS}~\eqref{eq:sys_reformulated} without exact model knowledge, such that the state trajectories of the resulting closed-loop system are S-GUB, with an ultimate bound that is independent of the magnitude of $d_n$ while explicitly depending on that of $d_r$.
+As a direct consequence, in the absence of the unmatched disturbance $d_r$, the closed-loop system is S-GAS at $x = \mathbf{0}_n$.
+To address this objective, we propose a two-step, purely data-driven control design methodology.
+More precisely, in the first step, we treat \( x_n \) as a virtual input for the \( x_r \)-dynamics\footnote{Throughout the paper, we interchangeably use the terms ``$x_r$-dynamics" and ``upper dynamics" to refer to the first dynamics given in~\eqref{eq:sys_reformulated}.} of~\eqref{eq:sys_reformulated} and design it as a virtual feedback law (denoted by $\varphi$) that renders the closed-loop upper dynamics ISS via a Lyapunov-based argument.
+For completeness, in the subsequent definition, we formally recall the notion of ISS Lyapunov functions, whose existence certifies that the closed-loop system is ISS, referring to the upper dynamics of~\eqref{eq:sys_reformulated}.